-Small grants for workshops in social ontology- Call 2024
+Small grants for workshops in social ontology - Call 2025

 One of the key aims of ISOS is to foster innovative approaches and collaborations in social ontology, as well as to support research in social ontology regionally and globally.
 In service of this, we have started a program to help fund workshops in social ontology.
 The ISOS steering committee will consider members' request to fund workshop events on social ontology.

 Only members may submit a grant proposal.
-The extended deadline is 10 January 2024.
-Applicants will be notified in February 2024.
+The new extended deadline is 12 January 2025..
+Applicants will be notified in February 2025.

 To submit a grant proposal, fill out the budget template and the workshop grant proposal submission form.
 Email these documents to smallgrantsisos@gmail.com.